fasiha/pollen-guide/README.md

 <img width="1482" alt="take1-screenshot" src="https://cloud.githubusercontent.com/assets/37649/9675781/2c032492-5290-11e5-9a88-68aacc828ab3.png">

 In the Pollen markup file `take1/take1.html.pm`, we have some Racket function definitions starting with ◊, then a bunch of content.
-Wait, maybe I overstated the difference between Racket code versus content, because what's the difference between
+Wait, maybe I overstated the difference between Racket code versus content, because what’s the difference between
 - ``◊(define (emphatic . xs) `(em ,@xs))``, and
 - ``◊emphatic{italicize things}``?
 Or, worse,
 - ``◊h1{Take One.
-Or, Let's Try To Get the Basics.}``?
+Or, Let’s Try To Get the Basics.}``?

-### Pollen text mode versus Racket mode: Pollen's two syntaxes for calling functions
+### Pollen text mode versus Racket mode: Pollen’s two syntaxes for calling functions
-Here's the first thing you need to know.
-There's a **one-to-one equivalence** between
+Here’s the first thing you need to know.
+There’s a **one-to-one equivalence** between
 - `◊foo[arg1 arg2]{final-arg}`, which [is called](http://pkg-build.racket-lang.org/doc/pollen/reader.html#%28part._.The_two_command_modes__text_mode___.Racket_mode%29) Pollen text mode, and
 - `◊(foo arg1 arg2 final-arg)` which is Racket mode.

 Both call a Racket function `foo`.
 If the existence of this isomorphism strikes you as pretty freaking amazing, it should, and not just from a theoretical sense.
 It allows you to treat `foo` as a Racket function using the latter, and as an *equivalent* HTML tag with the former.

 ### Pollen forgives undefined functions
-The other thing you need to know is also awesome: **if Pollen finds you using functions-tags that you haven't `define`d, it'll treat them as plain HTML tags**.
+The other thing you need to know is also awesome: **if Pollen finds you using functions-tags that you haven’t `define`d, it’ll treat them as plain HTML tags**.
 This is why `take1.html.pm` can call `◊h1{Take One …}` without anybody defining `h1` anywhere.

 Put the two of these factoids together and you see why we can use `◊span` as
 - a Pollen tag via `◊span['((class "hidden") (id "id1"))]{my span}`,
 - **and** as a Racket function via `◊(span '((class "hidden") (id "id2")) "my other span")`, without explicitly defining `span`.

-Of course you can see that, while they're equivalent, in practice it's easier to use one syntax in for some situations and the other for others, if only because you don't need to quote text when you use `◊span{look ma, no quotes!}`.
+Of course you can see that, while they’re equivalent, in practice it’s easier to use one syntax in for some situations and the other for others, if only because you don’t need to quote text when you use `◊span{look ma, no quotes!}`.

 ### Explaining aforementioned usages
 Now you can understand those three lines of code above.